Reinforcement Learning Enhancing Entanglement for Two-Photon-Driven Rabi Model: The model

 In the regime of weak coupling, through the rotating wave approximation, the quantum Rabi model can be effectively described by the Jaynes-Cummings model~\cite{JPB38S551}, which has been investigated widely in circuit QED system \cite{PRX2021007}, cavity QED system~\cite{RMP73565}, and trapped ions \cite{PRL118073001,PRL128160504}.
-When the coupling strength approaches or surpasses the frequency scales of the cavity mode and the qubit, the rotating wave approximation no longer holds and remarkable phenomena emerge~\cite{NRP1-19}.
+When the coupling strength approaches or surpasses the frequency scales of the cavity mode and the qubit, the rotating wave approximation no longer holds and remarkable phenomena emerge~\cite{NRP1-19,RMP91025005}, like virtual excitations, asymmetric anticrossing of the polariton excitation branches~\cite{PRA74033811}, and avoided-level crossings not included in the Jaynes-Cummings model~\cite{NP6772}, novel thermodynamic character~\cite{PRE98012131}, nonlinear optical phenomena~\cite{PRA95063849}, superradiant phase~\cite{PRA87-013826,PRL115180404} and nonclassical states include squeezed states, Schr$\ddot{o}$dinger-cat states, and entangled states~\cite{PRA81042311}.
 We will examine the phase diagram with respect to the two-photon-driven strength and the coupling rate between the subsystems.
 Then the dynamical behavior to enhance the entanglement by reinforcement learning method is investigated.